BlackjacketMack/Rithm/Solution/Rithm.Docs/Articles/GettingStarted/Installation.md

 ##### Bootstrapping
 * * *

-Bootstrapping our articles without any addition configuration will look in the executing context's assemblies for any blazor components that implement `IArticle`.
+Bootstrapping our articles without any additional configuration will look in the executing context's assemblies for any blazor components that implement `IArticle`.

     using Rithm;